agraef/pd-lua/tutorial/pd-lua-intro.md

 ![Remote control 2](16-remote-control2.gif)

-So there you have it: three (or rather four) different ways to live-code with Pd-Lua.
+So there you have it: four different ways to live-code with Pd-Lua.
 Choose whatever best fits your purpose and is the most convenient for you.

 ## Conclusion